BigSoftVideo/AVA360VR/README.md

 - How do I enter a [feature request or enhancement](featurerequest.md)?

+## More help pages and tutorials

+- How do I make a suggestion to [improve the help pages and tutorials(tutorialrequest.md)]?

 ## Talking with the developers

 - How do I [contact the developers](contact.md) more directly?